 main.
 They still exist in the

 After successfully merging a branch (always confirm all of the branch's commits are present), you may delete it if you do not plan on using it further.
-This is safe to do because all commits
+This is safe to do because all commits in

-red_theme once contained are now present
+red_theme are now present in

 main.
 So, we don't risk losing any work.